Follow the steps below to apply for this degree programme.

 Please see below for the most important deadlines you must consider when applying to one of our Master’s programmes for the academic year 2019-2020.

-For enrolment in February 2020, the application deadlines for our MSc Cultural and Social Anthropology and Visual Anthropology are:
+For enrolment in August/September 2019, the application deadlines for all our Master’s programmes are:

 Applications will be carefully evaluated by the admissions committee.
-The committee determines whether or not all entry requirements as specified below are met and assesses the quality of each application compared to the other applications received.
+The committee determines whether all entry requirements as specified below are met.

-Students with a Bachelor's degree in Anthropology or in another closely related discipline (such as social sciences or humanities) are invited to apply, provided they meet all other entry requirements.
+Students with a Bachelor’s degree in Sociology or in another closely related discipline (including economics and psychology) are invited to apply, provided they meet all other entry requirements.

 International degrees are evaluated on the basis of advice from professional diploma evaluators.
-The minimum level of the degree should be equivalent to a Dutch academic Bachelor’s degree.
+The minimum level of the degree should be equivalent to three years of Dutch university education.

-Applicants should have a solid basis in both qualitative and (less important) quantitative social sciences research methodology reflected by the completion of at least (an equivalent of) 20 ECTS during previous study.
-Experience with the following research methods skills is required:
+Applicants should have a solid basis in both qualitative and quantitative social sciences research methodology as demonstrated by the completion of (the equivalent of) at least 30 ECTS during previous study.
+Upon entry to the Master's programme, students are expected to be able to:

 As the Master's programme will be highly demanding and fully taught in English, a high level of English language proficiency is expected of all applicants.
 All students must be able to read textbooks, understand lectures, take part in classroom discussions and give presentations in English.